Food Sensitivity Symptoms & Testing Explained- 2023 Guide

 What are the Most Common Food Sensitivity Symptoms?

-Three of us might sit down to a nice big bowl of chocolate ice cream (FYI, I do not encourage anyone to eat large helpings of dairy.
+Three of us might sit down to a nice big bowl of chocolate ice cream (FYI, I do not encourage anyone to eat massive helpings of dairy.
 This is just an example).
 You may experience gastrointestinal upset from it immediately, I may experience a headache two hours later, and our friend might wake up tomorrow with sinus congestion.

 It is really unbelievable, but often it can take up to 3-4 days after consumption to experience symptoms.